Azure/azure-powershell/src/Storage/Storage.Management/help/Update-AzDataLakeGen2Item.md

 ```

 ### -Metadata
-Specifies metadata for the folder or file.
+Specifies metadata for the directory or file.

 ```yaml
 Type: System.Collections.Hashtable